OpenEvalProject/evals/manuscripts/elife-69336/v3/manuscript.md

 The infection-fatality rate (IFR) of COVID-19 is strongly age-dependent (Levin et al., 2020; O’Driscoll et al., 2021).
 As the countries differ in their age structure, the expected overall IFR differs between countries.
 To account for the age structure, we also normalized the excess mortality estimates by the annual sum of the baseline mortality, that is the expected number of deaths per year without a pandemic event (Table 1).
 This relative increase, also known as a P-score (Aron and Muellbauer, 2020), was by far the highest in Latin America: Peru (153%), Ecuador (80%), Bolivia (68%), and Mexico (61%) (Figure 3).
 These Latin American countries have much younger populations compared to the European and North American countries, which is why the excess mortality per 100,000 inhabitants there was lower than in several Eastern European countries, but the relative increase in mortality was higher, suggesting higher COVID-19 prevalence.
 That the highest relative mortality increase was observed in Peru, is in agreement with some parts of Peru showing the highest measured seroprevalence level in the world (Álvarez-Antonio et al., 2021).

-## Undercount of COVID deaths
+### Undercount of COVID deaths

 For each country, we computed the ratio of the excess mortality to the officially reported COVID-19 death count by the same date.
 This ratio differed very strongly between countries (Table 1).
 Some countries had ratio below 1, for example 0.7 in France and 0.6 in Belgium, where reporting of COVID deaths is known to be very accurate (Sierra et al., 2020).
 The likely reason is that the non-COVID mortality has decreased, mostly due to the influenza suppression (see below), leading to the excess mortality underestimating the true number of COVID deaths.

 Nevertheless, many countries had ratios above 1, suggesting an undercount of COVID-19 deaths (Beaney et al., 2020).
-At the same time, correlation between weekly reported COVID-19 deaths and weekly excess deaths was often very high (Figure 4): e.g. in Mexico (undercount ratio 2.1) correlation was r=0.80 and in South Africa (undercount ratio 2.7) it was r=0.93.
+At the same time, correlation between weekly reported COVID-19 deaths and weekly excess deaths was often very high (Figure 4): e.g. in Mexico (undercount ratio 2.1) correlation was $r=0.80$ and in South Africa (undercount ratio 2.7) it was $r=0.93$.
 High correlations suggest that excess mortality during a COVID outbreak can be fully explained by COVID-19 mortality, even when the latter is strongly underreported.
-Peru deserves a special mention: until early June, the undercount ratio in Peru was 2.7, with correlation r=0.87.
-Peru changed the definition of reported ‘COVID deaths’ to be more inclusive and submitted backwards revisions to WHO (Ministry of Health, 2021); as a result, the undercount ratio dropped to 1.0 and correlation increased to r=0.99 (Figure 4).
+Peru deserves a special mention: until early June, the undercount ratio in Peru was 2.7, with correlation $r=0.87$.
+Peru changed the definition of reported ‘COVID deaths’ to be more inclusive and submitted backwards revisions to WHO (Ministry of Health, 2021); as a result, the undercount ratio dropped to 1.0 and correlation increased to $r=0.99$ (Figure 4).
 This example clearly illustrates that undercount ratios above 1.0 primarily arise from undercounting deaths from COVID infections.
 See Discussion for additional considerations.

 ![Figure 4.](https://cdn.elifesciences.org/articles/69336/elife-69336-fig4-v3.jpg)

-**Figure 4.:** Sixteen selected countries are shown together with the Pearson correlation coefficient () between the two time series, starting from week 10 of 2020.
-Note the peak in excess mortality (but not in the reported COVID-19 deaths) associated with the August 2020 heat wave in Belgium, France, Germany, and Netherlands.r
+**Figure 4.:** Sixteen selected countries are shown together with the Pearson correlation coefficient ($r$) between the two time series, starting from week 10 of 2020.
+Note the peak in excess mortality (but not in the reported COVID-19 deaths) associated with the August 2020 heat wave in Belgium, France, Germany, and Netherlands.

 Interestingly, in many countries, the undercount ratio was not constant across time.
 For example, the undercount ratio in Italy, Spain, Netherlands, and United Kingdom was ∼1.5 during the first wave (Figure 4), but decreased to ∼1.0 during the second wave.
 This decrease of the undercount ratio may be partially due to improved COVID death reporting, and partially due to the excess mortality underestimating the true COVID mortality in winter seasons due to influenza suppression.